Macedonian Ruins

 Jesus said to them, “Moses permitted you to divorce your wives because of your hard hearts, but from the beginning, it was not this way.

 As He did with Cain, God makes it the woman’s responsibility to master, overrule, or deliberately act contrary to that fallen desire within her nature—and to do so successfully when she seeks His help.
-Nowhere is a husband given the responsibility to subjugate his wife, however, he is commanded to sacrificially love and serve her as we'll see now.
+Nowhere is a husband given the responsibility to subjugate his wife; however, he is commanded to sacrificially love and serve her, as we'll see now.

 • As Regarding Adam

-In Adam’s case, God’s judgement was not against him physically, but against the earth, against Adam’s labour, and efforts to produce food from it.
+In Adam’s case, God’s judgement was not against him physically but against the earth, against Adam’s labour and efforts to produce food from it.

-“Because you obeyed your wife... the ground is cursed... in painful toil... [and] the sweat of your brow you will eat food" Genesis 3:17-19 (NET)
+“Because you have listened to the voice of your wife... cursed is the ground... in toil...
+By the sweat of your face you will eat bread" Genesis 3:17-19 (NASB)

 As a result of Adam’s part in the fall, it has become the husband’s fallen nature to thrust himself with singular focus into tasks like work, golf, fishing, etc., leaving his wife feeling abandoned and not cherished (this feeding her efforts to control his activities).
-Is this why God commands the husband to love his wife to the same degree as he loves himself, or his interests?
+Is this why God commands the husband to love his wife to the same degree as he loves himself or his interests?

 “For the husband is the head of the wife” Ephesian 5:23